dgroomes/electron-playground/README.md

 ### `realistic/`

-A demo Electron app showing a realistic project setup supported tooling like [Electron Forge](https://github.com/electron/forge).
+A demo Electron app showing a realistic project setup supported by tooling like [Electron Forge](https://github.com/electron/forge) and webpack.

 See the README in [realistic/](realistic/).